wvdm1217/wernervandermerwe/blog/posts/2023-10-14-devcontainer.md

 ![Dev Containers](./../assets/devcontainer.png)

-Devcontainers seamlessly integrates with VS Code to offer a development experience out of a project specific Docker image.
+Dev containers seamlessly integrates with VS Code to offer a development experience out of a project specific Docker image.
 This is exactly what I want and need.
 This gives the ability to setup a project once for everyone that will use it into the future.
 There are startup time costs and hardware requirements to be able to do this, but most developers would not find this a hindrance given the benefits.